 This recipe was one the the first dishes I cooked for Terry on our date night.
 He didn’t believe me that chicken breast could be moist and flavourful and I was about to prove him wrong.
 I always love a good challenge in the kitchen, don’t you?

 The great thing about this recipe is I wanted to make it an interactive date, so I had to make it simple (but flavourful!).
-Terry had never cooked a single thing in his life, unless you count boiling water and burning toast cooking 😉 so I thought it would be a fun thing to do together to show him the kitchen isn’t such a intimidating scary place.
-I urge you to do the same, especially for a date night.
-It a fun activity that cuts the tension and nervousness a bit because you both are focused on the tasks in the kitchen and conversations and laughs will be had.
-Guaranteed.
+Terry had never cooked a single thing in his life, unless you count boiling water and burning toast cooking 😉 so I thought it would be a fun thing to do together and to show him the kitchen is actually a really cool place to hang out!

 The end result?
 A flavourful ‘fancy looking’ dish to enjoy and lots of laughs and memories.